 Ask Questions – A LOT of Questions

 At the end of the day it’s entirely your responsibility to ensure that you stay gluten free.
 When dining out, whether it’s at restaurants, BBQ’s and family or friend gatherings, don’t be afraid to ask a lot of questions to waiters and hosts to ensure your what you’re eating is gluten free.
 Even the most well meaning people can forget about possible cross contamination issues.

 The first time my husband and I ate out after he was diagnosed he was given the gluten free menu after letting the waiter know about his diet.
-Out caution he asked the waiter about how the chips were fried (AKA fries for my fellow Americans).
+Out of an abundance of caution he asked the waiter about how the chips were fried (AKA fries for my fellow Americans).
 He was concerned that they might have been cooked in the same fryer that was used to cook fried chicken.
-After asking our waiter, the waiter ran to the kitchen to ask the chef and came back to tell us that they were cooked in the same fryer.
+After asking our waiter, the waiter ran to the kitchen to ask the chef and came back to tell us that they were in fact cooked in the same fryer.

 You might feel like a pain asking so many questions, but your health is more important!